 Note the center, third and forth wheels have been plated with red gold (gold + silver + copper)

-Another aspect to note about these early Rubaiyats if the movment layout.
+Another aspect to note about these early Rubaiyats is the movment layout.
 A typical Rubaiyat/Bulova movement has the balance wheel positioned opposite the crown, however the very early versions had it at a right angle to the crown (ie the 3 or 9 o'clock poistion) as shown in this watch.

 Just off the top of my head this looks like an FHF Robert, typical ebauche in the early watches, used by many brands also.
 The patent owned by FHF refers to the keyless works and was used under license by makers other than FHF, like Gruen and AS.